 Member States should swiftly map, assess and ensure suitable land and sea areas that are available for renewable energy projects, commensurate with their national energy and climate plans, the contributions towards the revised 2030 renewable energy target and other factors such as the availability of resources, grid infrastructure and the targets of the EU Biodiversity Strategy.
 The Commission will propose in the upcoming nature restoration law proposal that Member States should, when preparing their national plans to meet restoration targets, take into account limited and clearly defined areas as particularly suitable (‘go-to’ areas), while avoiding as much as possible environmentally valuable areas.
+Member States can use the review of their plans under the Maritime Spatial Planning Directive to further the deployment of renewable energy projects.